A Hierarchical Shock Model of Ultra-High-Energy Cosmic Rays: Magnetic fields and maximum energy limits

 \subsection{Factors determining the maximum cosmic ray energy}

 The observed cosmic ray spectrum exhibits such a steep decline above 50\,EeV that the question of maximum energy, $E_{\rm max}$, really has two parts.
 First, can accretion shocks routinely accelerate particles up to around 50\,EeV?
-Second, under exceptionally favorable conditions---such as in particularly massive clusters or with unusually strong shocks---can these shocks push particles to the extreme energies of around 200\,EeV?
+Second, under exceptionally favorable conditions---such as in particularly massive clusters or with unusually strong shocks---can these shocks push particles to extreme energies near 200\,EeV?